The DSM shows some artifacts: big area(s) formed by triangles.

 In order to solve the external triangles

-1. Draw a Processing Area around the desired area (the drawn area can have concave zone) following: How to select / draw the Processing Area.
+1. Draw a Processing Area around the desired area (the drawn area can have concave zone) following: How to use a processing area in Pix4Dmapper Desktop.

 2. Process the 3.
 DSM, Orthomosaic and Index again.